6 ways insurers can quickly spin up remote servicing capability during the COVID-19 crisis

 - Strategies for improving customer experiences

 Whatever those 2020 plans were, they are of little use now.
 How companies did business in January of this year is not how they will be doing business for the foreseeable future.
-Given that 25% of the world’s population is under some form of lockdown, most business will be conducted through digital channels.
+Given that 25% of the world’s population is under some form of lockdown due to COVID-19 restrictions, most business will be conducted through digital channels.

 Is the insurance industry prepared to operate in a digital world?
 According to Forrester Research, the industry’s customer experience is marginal at best.
 It ranks lowest in 15 out of the 19 categories surveyed.
 Clearly, insurers need to work on their customer experience, and for 2020, that means focusing on their digital experience.
 How can insurers create digital experiences that resonate with their customers?